hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 More and more people believe that the only skill you'll need in a few years is knowing how to ask AI.

 [8:47:18](#rBbVmIsgxfwGTJZ6cnRqRmMDbUQNxekhvEcdrOv7AIA) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-I know,  but I am an old stubborn guy, refusing to believe, it is going to be such easy Ì†ΩÌπÇ
+I know,  but I am an old stubborn guy, refusing to believe, it is going to be such easy üôÇ

 [10:14:43](#MjqdmwbvHZpnv1pCz9rxZ8loCBUosaRkg-TZAGyo0Xw) <dockimbel>:
 Sure, it was not C-level access to memory, but it was still very useful, allowing to go very far without resorting to C (e.g. my async CALL [implementation](https://www.softinnov.org/rebol/acall.shtml), my [printer driver](https://github.com/dockimbel/printer-driver),...)